AlignMixup: Improving Representations By Interpolating Aligned Features: Experiments

-We investigate two more autoencoder architectures, AlignMix/VAE and AlignMix/--.
-The former has two vectors $\mu, \sigma \in \real^{512}$ instead of $z$, representing mean and standard deviation, respectively.
-We also investigate $128 \times 2 \times 2$ tensors, denoted as $\vM, \vSigma$.
-In both cases, the two variables are mixed simultaneously.
-As for AlignMix/AE, we investigate different combinations of layers with or without alignment.
-Both architectures are inferior to AlignMix/AE.
-However, their best setting still outperforms Baseline and Cutmix.
-All three architecture work best when $x, \vA, z$ are mixed.
+\paragraph{Autoencoder architecture} We compare AlignMixup with two autoencoder architectures: the \emph{vanilla autoencoder} (AlignMixup/AE), and a \emph{variational autoencoder}~\citep{kingma2013auto} (AlignMixup/VAE).
+The latter has two vectors $\mu, \sigma \in \real^{512}$ instead of $e$, representing mean and standard deviation, respectively.
+We also investigate $128 \times 2 \times 2$ tensors, denoted as $\vM, \vSigma$ where the two variables are mixed simultaneously.
+As for AlignMixup and AlignMixup/AE, we investigate different combinations of layers with or without alignment.
+All three architectures work best when $x, \vA, e$ are mixed.
 Alignment improves consistently on all three architectures.
+Both AlignMixup and AlignMixup/VAE are inferior to AlignMixup/AE.
+However, their best settings still outperform Baseline and StyleCutMix.